 The Constitutionality of sobriety checkpoints has long been debated, but they are still considered legal in the state of Florida.
 These checkpoints must be operated on the basis of random sampling.
 In a way, DUI checkpoints are much like security searches at airports.
 The law enforcement at the check point must use a standard, objective principle to stop vehicles such as "stop every 5 th vehicle."
 A law enforcement official cannot subjectively stop your vehicle and question you at a sobriety checkpoint.

 Pleading an unlawful police stop is not the only way to get your DUI charges reduced or dismissed.
-With the help of a Tampa criminal defense lawyer from our firm, you could fight to prove you are not guilty of a DUI.
+With the help of a criminal defense lawyer in Tampa from our firm, you could fight to prove you are not guilty of a DUI.
 For example, you could contest the breath or blood DUI evidence.
 Not only are these tests known to have a relatively large margin of error, they must be administered properly or else the evidence is considered faulty.
 In other scenarios, your attorney could fight to prove that the device itself was faulty, or that particular model was known to produce erroneous results.

 To learn more about the defenses available to you, please do not hesitate to contact a Tampa DUI defense lawyer at Taracks & Associates.
 Our firm is operated by former prosecutors, which can be an advantage for you.
 The firm also has more than 40 years of combined experience.
 For a free evaluation of your case, contact us today!